CrashOverride1987/web-module-challenge-arrays/README.md

 ## Submission format

-Please see canvas for cohort specific submission instructions.
+Please see canvas for cohort specific submission instructions